dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 df['drafted']=0
 ```

-Now that my data was ready, it was time to write DAsHA, the algorithm for determining the best player from the given remaining ones.
+Now that my data was ready, it was time to write some code to determine the best players to pick.

 The idea here is that DAsHA would return a panel of players at each position with the highest projected points and provide context as to which ones would be the best to pick that round.
 This was done in two ways: